Protecting yourself against winter scams, and what to do if you’re targeted

 Utility urgency

 Homeowners should be wary of calls from individuals posing as representatives from the local gas, electric, or water company, with a threat of cutting off utilities.
-These fraudsters often target elderly snaps and during cold snaps, and demand immediate payment via bank transfer.
+These fraudsters often target the elderly during cold snaps, and demand immediate payment via bank transfer.
 Be extra vigilant with cold callers looking to offer support with winter fuel payments and never provide your banking details.

 Charity conmen